 2. Carbs, fat, and protein are all included.
 Can I get an amen?!

-No dietitian ever wants to hear the words "I don't eat carbs."
-A) That's probably not true, and B) If it is, it's flat out dangerous.
 Diets that lack relative balance are frustratingly restrictive at best, and can really be quite dangerous -- putting you at an increased risk for nutrient deficiencies and/or toxicities.
-Although the Macro diet may restrict carbs and fat more than your dietitian would recommend (see cons below) at least they are all invited to the party!
+The Macro diet may restrict energy, carbs, and fat more than your dietitian would recommend (see cons below) but at least they are all invited to the party!

-This diet may be too low in carbs and fat to keep you full and energized.
-And all that protein?
-Well here's what happens when you consume protein in excess:
+1. This diet may be too low in carbs to keep you energized.

-And contrary to popular belief, it's actually carbs (not protein) that are the primary source of energy for working muscles.
-Generally, 45% to 65% of your calories should come from carbohydrates.
-If you're an athlete or active person, that percentage gets even higher -- rising to 55% to 70%.
-But the Macro diet requires you limit carbohydrates to 40% of your calories.
-For many folks, this may not be enough.
+Contrary to popular belief, it's actually carbs (not protein) that are the primary source of energy for working muscles.
+Generally, 45% to 65% of calories in a balanced eating pattern come from carbohydrates.
+If you're an athlete or active person, your carbohydrate requirements increase -- rising to 55% to 70%.
+The Macro diet requires you limit carbohydrates to just 40% of your calories.
+For the vast majority of us, this is not enough.

-Finally, while it may seem like a lot, 20% to 35% of your total calories should come from dietary fat.
+Balanced eating patterns typically include 20% to 35% of total calories coming from fat.
 The Macro diet hovers at the lower end of that range.
-Many of us fear fat without realizing what beneficial roles it plays as a source of energy, as a vehicle for absorbing other nutrients, and as a protector of our cells.
-Depending on your body and lifestyle, the Macro diet may provide the right amount, or too little, fat for optimal health.
+Many of us fear fat without realizing what beneficial roles it plays as a source of energy, as a vehicle for absorbing other nutrients, and as a protector of our cells amongst other things.
+Depending on your body and lifestyle, the Macro diet may provide the right amount, or too little fat for optimal health.